 Evil wizards stole the Elderstone and sundered it, creating a hundred Pebbles of Power.
 You have entered the wizards’ vast underground lair to recover the Pebbles and save the realm.

 Welcome, hero, to PebbleQuest: a 3D action-RPG for your Pebble, the first of its kind ever developed for a smartwatch!
 Built on the foundation provided by MazeCrawler and SpaceMerc, this full-fledged dungeon crawler combines the random-level replay value and “permanent death” intensity of a classic roguelike with the first-person immersion and real-time combat of an action-RPG.
 I like to say it’s the closest you’ll come to playing an Elder Scrolls game on a watch and it’s now available for free through MyPebbleFaces and the official Pebble App Store!

 - Agility: Speed, nimbleness, and skillful movement contribute to physical and magical defense as well as the efficiency and effectiveness of physical and magical attacks.

-- Strength: Brawn and overall vim and vigor determine max. health (hit points) and contribute to physical power, physical defense, and max. energy.
+- Strength: Brawn and overall vim and vigor contribute significantly to max. health (hit points) along with physical power, physical defense, and max. energy.